mexmettat/mexmettat/README.md

 ### 👨‍💻 About Me

-- I am a final-year Computer Engineering student at Düzce University, deeply committed to bridging the gap between academic theory and professional application.
-My technical focus lies at the intersection of Artificial Intelligence, Deep Learning, and Full-Stack Development.
-I have hands-on experience developing diverse solutions, ranging from a deep learning-based Brain Hemorrhage Detection system using CNNs to a robust, offline wake-word detection system called "Hey Pakize".
+- I am a final-year student in the English-taught Computer Engineering department at Düzce University (GPA: 3.15), deeply committed to bridging the gap between academic theory and professional application.
+My technical focus lies at the intersection of Artificial Intelligence, Computer Vision, Machine Learning, and Mobile Application Development (Flutter).
 - Beyond coding, I am an active leader and collaborator, having served on the management board of the Düzce University Artificial Intelligence and Technology Club.
+In December 2025, I was proudly selected as one of 1,500 scholars for the Google Turkey and Entrepreneurship Foundation Artificial Intelligence and Technology Academy.
-My professional journey includes impactful internships at Magna Automotive and Rota Teknik, where I developed IT asset tracking systems and web-based management platforms.
-Currently, I am focused on building practical and sustainable software, such as DocGuard, to solve real-world challenges.
+- My professional journey includes impactful internships at Magna Automotive and Rota Teknik, where I developed IT asset tracking systems and web-based management platforms.
+Currently, I am focused on building practical, sustainable software solutions and preparing to pursue a Master of Science in Computer Science in Germany, with a strong interest in the University of Bonn.

 ---

 ### 🚀 Featured Projects

-> **📂 DocGuard** > A cross-platform mobile application built with Flutter.
-It tracks the expiration dates of critical documents (IDs, warranties, medical prescriptions) and provides smart, scheduled push notifications.
+> **📂 DocGuard**
+> A cross-platform mobile application built with Flutter that securely tracks the expiration dates of critical documents.
+It features AES-256 encryption and utilizes Google ML Kit for on-device OCR to enable smart date detection and scheduled push notifications.

+> **🤖 Omni Agent**
+> A 100% autonomous, LLM-powered customer and order management ecosystem that handles WhatsApp inquiries for businesses.
+Unlike traditional rule-based chatbots, it acts as a smart digital assistant capable of understanding natural language intent, utilizing Function Calling for backend database interactions, and communicating with empathy.

-> **🎙️ Hey Pakize** > An end-to-end Machine Learning pipeline designed for real-time wake-word detection directly from microphone input.
+> **🎙️ Hey Pakize**
+> An end-to-end Machine Learning pipeline designed for real-time wake-word detection directly from microphone input.
+Built with Python, it utilizes MFCC feature extraction alongside machine learning models (SVM, Random Forest) and features a Tkinter-based GUI.

+> **🛡️ DDoS Attack Detection**
+> A machine learning analysis project focused on detecting DDoS attacks using advanced network traffic data transformation and literature-backed classification techniques.

-> **⚙️ ML Model Optimizer** > Evaluated and optimized 5 different classification models (SVM, KNN, Random Forest, Gradient Boosting) to achieve maximum F1-Score performance.
+> **🧠 ML Model Optimizer & CNN Implementations**
+> Evaluated and optimized multiple classification models (SVM, KNN, Random Forest, Gradient Boosting) to achieve maximum F1-Score performance, alongside hands-on experience developing deep learning-based Brain Hemorrhage Detection systems using CNNs.

 ---